Skip To Content

 • Ride two abreast if desired when the shoulder width permits

-• Move left as required to avoid hazards
+• If clear, move left as required to avoid hazards

-• Move left to safely pass another vehicle/bicycle
+• If clear, move left to pass another vehicle/bicycle

-• Take the lane when it would be dangerous to be passed
+• Control the lane when it would be dangerous to be passed

-• Take the lane to make a left turn
+• Control the lane to make a left turn

 • Move left to avoid a right turn conflict—create a diverging not crossing condition

-• Take the lane as desired if you are moving at the normal speed of traffic
+• Control the lane as desired if you are moving at the normal speed of traffic

 • Ride two abreast if desired on roads with light or intermittent traffic